Benjamin Feigenbaum

 Benjamin Feigenbaum (August 12, 1860 – November 10, 1932) was a Polish-born Jewish socialist, newspaper editor, translator, and satirist.
 Feigenbaum was an associate editor of the Yiddish language The Forward, its predecessor Di Arbeter Tsaytung, and the literary monthly Di Tsukunft, co-founder of the Workmen's Circle, and a pioneer of the Socialist Party of America.

 Early life

 Benjamin Feigenbaum was born to a prominent Chassidic family in Warsaw, Poland.
 He went to Yeshivah, but became a free-thinker.
 According to colleague Israel Joshua Singer, Feigenbaum's "conversion" to secularism happened when his teacher, the Gerer rebbe discovered that Feigenbaum was not wearing tsitsit, a ritual garb.
 The rebbe beat him as a punishment.

 After moving to Belgium, he attended his first socialist protest in Antwerp in 1884.
+He contributed to the local Flemish socialist newspaper De Werker.

 On December 25, 1886, his wife Matilda (née: Kaminsky) gave birth to their son William Morris Feigenbaum, who also later became a prominent socialist.
 Benjamin had two daughters and two sons, named Kanin, R. Ganetkin, William, and Henry.